ctf-wiki/ctf-wiki/docs/index-en.md

 - Ability to learn new things quickly
 - A different way of thinking
-- A heart that is easy to solve problems
+- A heart that is happy to solve problems
 - Some interesting security techniques
-- A time of fulfilling struggle
+- A rememebered hard-working time

-Before we read the wiki, we hope to give you some advice:
+Before reading the wiki, we hope to give you some advice:

 - Read the essay [Wisdom of Question] (http://www.jianshu.com/p/60dd8e9cd12f)